smusker/logic-mechinterp/README.md

 Rule elicitation faithfulness experiment: Do rule elicitations and inferences come from the same underlying representation?

 Objective:
-Investigate whether rule elicitations and categorizations made by a language model originate from the same underlying representations.
-Specifically, determine if altering the model's representation of the categorization decision affects the subsequent rule elicitation, thereby testing the faithfulness of the rule explanation.
+Investigate whether rule elicitation and categorization made by a language model originate from the same underlying representations.
+Specifically, determine if altering the model's internal representations at various token positions affects both the categorization decision and the subsequent rule elicitation, thereby testing the faithfulness of the rule explanation.

 Background:
 Inspired by the activation patching method used in the Space Needle example from the Pyvene paper, we aim to explore whether similar interventions can reveal a causal relationship between the model's categorization decisions and its rule elicitations.